DocBrown85/DocBrown85.github.io/_posts/2018-16-01-a-simple-todo-application-with-angularjs.md

 ```

-**Step 1: The View**

-Let's start with the *View*, the place responsible for viewing application's data, with the following code:
+**Step 0: Initial Setup Code and AngularJS Application Initialization**

+Let's start some ready to use code which will setup the environment and will do some HTML scaffolding to create the basic structure
+of the page we will use to build the application:

 ```html
 <!-- index.html -->